-China’s first emperor Qin Shi Huang, who unified the warring kingdoms, ordered the construction of the terracotta army as soon as he rose to the throne in 246 BC.
+The first ruler of China, emperor Qin Shi Huang spent much of his life searching for immortality.
+He had a tomb complex built for himself that covered 20 square miles and ordered the construction of the terracotta army as soon as he rose to the throne in 246 BC.

 Most of his resolutions were made by officials as he was only 13.

-More than 700,000 workers were registered or forced to take part in the construction, counting soldiers, craftsmen, and peasants.
+More than 700,000 workers are thought to have been forced to take part in the construction, including soldiers, craftsmen, and peasants.

 Four pits were planned to be built.

-At the time when the terracotta army was partially dug, 3 of the pits contained terracotta warriors and one pit was empty.
-It’s believed that it wasn’t finished because of Qin’s sudden death in his 50s, and his tomb remains unexcavated.
+At the time when the terracotta army was partially dug, three of the pits contained terracotta warriors and one pit was empty.
+It’s believed that it wasn’t finished because of Qin’s sudden death in his 50s.
+His tomb remains un-excavated.

 There was a terracotta army of over 8,000 clay soldiers accompanying the emperor Qin in the afterlife.

-The excavation and renovation of the terracotta army are on-going.
-More terracotta figures are waiting to be excavated.
+The excavation and renovation of the Terracotta Army is still on-going, with many more terracotta figures still waiting to be excavated.

 More than 8,000 soldiers, 130 chariots, and 670 horses have been uncovered since the discovery of the terracotta army.